 As far as ingredients, this recipe couldn’t be simpler.
-All you will need are some raw chicken breast (fresh or thawed from frozen is fine).
-Add a few seasonings and some oil, and you’re good to go.
+You will need chicken breasts; fresh or thawed from frozen is fine.
+Salt, water, a few seasonings, and oil, and you’re good to go.

 - Chicken: This recipe is for boneless, skinless chicken breast.
 It’s important for each piece to be roughly the same thickness, for even cooking.

 - Olive Oil: To rub onto the chicken and help the seasonings stick.